influxdata/telegraf/docs/specs/tsd-006-startup-error-behavior.md

 Telegraf must ignore the plugin as-if it was not configured at all, i.e. the plugin must be completely removed from processing.

+### `probe` behavior

+The `probe` setting indicates to Telegraf that it should attempt to call the `Probe()` method of the plugin after startup, if available.
+If a plugin has been configured to `probe` but it does not implement `Probe()`, a fatal error will occur.
+If `Probe()` is implemented and it returns an error, Telegraf will cause this plugin to be ignored.

+This option is useful to ensure that the plugin can successfully communicate with its external dependencies prior to beginning the main metrics gathering loop.

 ## Plugin Requirements

 Plugins participating in handling startup errors must implement the `Start()`